Who does this guide apply to?

 “How far in advance can I book an appointment?”

-If your appointment is at a premium lounge, appointments are generally available 5 weeks in advance.
+Appointments are generally available 4 weeks in advance.

 “Do I have to book the appointment straight away after paying the Home Office fee for the application?”